 Where to stay in Letná?

 We’re so glad you asked.
 We know a place.
-Our rental apartment just right next to the Bio Oko cinema is located in a listed Czech constructivist (we call it “functionalist”) building from the late 1930s and the interiors benefit from the light constructivist architects so generously let in their creations: the window panes really go from wall to wall, and the ambiance is airy and light.
+Our rental apartment just right next to the Bio Oko cinema is located in a listed Czech Constructivist (we call it “functionalist”) building from the late 1930s and the interiors benefit from the light constructivist architects so generously let in their creations: the window panes really go from wall to wall, and the ambiance is airy and light.
 We have refurbished the apartment in 2014 with the girls of the SMLXL studio to make sure the apartment is welcoming, comfortable and practical at the same time.
-The bed and sofa/bed are custom made for the apartment and the walls are decorated by a large map of the Letna district by the duo of Tomski & Polanski.
+The bed and sofa/bed are custom made for the apartment and the walls are decorated by a large map of the Letná by the duo of Tomski & Polanski.
 The apartment also comes with our curated tips for the neighborhood and Prague in general.
 Really the best place to stay in Prague in our mind.
-And we’re very unbiased here.
+And we’re obviously unbiased here.

 What to see in Letná?

 Letná beer garden

 Probably the nicest beer garden in town (although not the biggest - that trophy goes to the Riegrovy sady park) that has a great, neighborly feel.
 You should see this place on the first nice day of spring: people just flock in to get some beer, catch the first rays of warm sunshine, and let the great view of the Old Town sink in.
 This is a happy, friendly place where people consume beer behind small communal tables, play Pétanque and just soak in the atmosphere.
 Are the beers any good?
 Well, that’s beside the point here, really.
 There are other places for great beer around the town.
 This is about relaxing and having fun in a beautiful setting.

 National Technical Museum, National Agricultural Museum